-CRS Report RL31621, Florida Everglades Restoration: Background on Implementation and Early Lessons, by Pervaze Sheikh.
+CRS Report RL31621, Florida Everglades Restoration: Background on Implementation and Early Lessons, by Pervaze A. Sheikh.

 CRS Report RL32630, Upper Mississippi River System: Proposals to Restore an Inland Waterway's Ecosystem, by Kyna Powers and Nicole T. Carter.
 Wetlands Protection and Restoration.
-Today there are about 105 million acres of wetlands, of an estimated 220 million acres present when Europeans arrived in the area that became the 48 coterminous states.
+According to a Fish and Wildlife Service survey published in March 2006, there now are about 108 million acres of wetlands, of an estimated 220 million acres present when Europeans arrived in the area that became the 48 coterminous states.
 Until the early 1980s, federal policies emphasized converting wetlands to other uses, primarily agricultural production.
 Since then, these policies have been revised, and now seek to retain wetlands for their resource values.
-Presidents, starting with George H. W. Bush, have articulated a goal of either no-net-loss or net-gain of wetlands.
+Starting with George H. W. Bush, Presidents have articulated a goal of either no-net-loss or net-gain of wetlands.
 The current Bush Administration has announced that wetland protection will be a second term priority, with a goal of restoring or improving 3 million acres.

 Congress has supported recent wetland protection efforts by altering or eliminating programs that contributed to wetland destruction and by creating new protection programs.
 Recent Congresses have focused on conflicts between the rights of landowners and protection efforts because almost 75% of all wetlands are on private lands.
-The 109th Congress may review federal protection efforts, such as the permit program of the U.S. Army Corps of Engineers under §404 of the Clean Water Act and federal acquisition and easement programs.
-Congress also may conduct oversight regarding changes in wetland acreage, including where wetlands are being lost or gained; how different types of wetlands are affected by protection efforts; and the effectiveness of various protection approaches and programs.
-Large scale ecosystem restoration programs, such as coastal Louisiana and the Everglades, designed both to restore existing wetlands and create additional wetlands may attract interest.
-(See "Large-Scale Ecosystem Restoration and Management" above.)
+Issues for the 109th Congress include the implementation of federal protection efforts, such as the permit program of the Army Corps of Engineers under §404 of the Clean Water Act and federal acquisition and easement programs.
+Other issues involve changes in wetland acreage, including where wetlands are being lost or gained; how different types of wetlands are affected by protection efforts; and the effectiveness of various protection approaches and programs.
+Ecosystem restoration in coastal Louisiana, which involves restoring existing wetlands and creating additional wetlands, has attracted increased interest due to recent hurricanes.
+Wetlands are believed to play important roles in mitigating the impacts these storms have on development.
+(See "Large-Scale Ecosystem Restoration and Management," above.)

-CRS Report RS22110, Coastal Louisiana Ecosystem Restoration: The Recommended Corps Plan, by Jeffrey Zinn.
+CRS Report RS22276, Coastal Louisiana Ecosystem Restoration After Hurricanes Katrina and Rita, by Jeffrey A. Zinn.